HarshiniAiyyer/harshiniaiyyer/README.md

 - 🐼 I recently built a AI-powered forex arbitrage detector.
 Inspired by graph theory.
 - 🌱 I’m currently learning RLHF and some bit of backend development.
 - 📫 How to reach me: [Email](harshini.k.aiyyer@gmail.com) or my [Linkedin](https://www.linkedin.com/in/harshini-a-29870b342/)
-- 😄 Pronouns: she/her
-- ⚡ Fun fact: I like the smell of the petrol at filling stations.